 We set performance materiality at a level lower than materiality to reduce the probability that, in aggregate, uncorrected and undetected misstatements exceed the materiality for the financial statements as a whole.
-Performance materiality was set at 70% of materiality for the 2021 audit (2020: 70%).
+Performance materiality was set at 70% of materiality for the 2022 audit (2021: 70%).
 In determining performance materiality, we considered the following factors:

-- our risk assessment, including our assessment of the Company's overall control environment, including that of the administrator; - the operational resilience of the investment manager and administrator during the year ended 31 March 2021 and the Covid-19 pandemic; and - our past experience of the audit, which has indicated a low number of corrected and uncorrected misstatements identified in prior periods.
+- our risk assessment, including our assessment of the Company's overall control environment, including that of the administrator; and - our past experience of the audit, which has indicated a low number of corrected and uncorrected misstatements identified in prior periods.